 Since its inception, National RTAP has contributed to the achievement of these objectives at the national level by developing and distributing training materials, providing technical assistance, creating web applications, producing reports, publishing best practices, conducting research, and offering peer assistance for rural and tribal transit providers and State RTAPs.

-The Resource Library, which is part of the Resource Center, contains approximately 700 resources from National RTAP and other organizations, all of interest to rural and tribal transit providers and state program managers.
+The Resource Library, which is part of the Resource Center, contains over 1,000 resources from National RTAP and other organizations, all of interest to rural and Tribal transit providers and state program managers.
 National RTAP has training modules and technical briefs available for download or order.
 We produce a bi-weekly newsletter (eNews), which highlights news, reports, and events pertaining to rural and tribal transit.
 Special announcements are also sent via email to specific groups, such as State RTAP Managers.
-After it is sent out every other week, eNews is also placed on our website for easy viewing.
+After it is sent out every other week, eNews is also placed on our website for viewing.

 Many National RTAP services are of particular interest to state program managers.
 All State RTAP Managers are sent a Welcome Kit which introduces our resources and services, receive an introductory Welcome Call, and are automatically added to the eNews list.
 RTAP Managers not receiving biweekly eNews can request to be added to the distribution list by contacting info@nationalrtap.org.
 The Peer-to-Peer network is also helpful for new RTAP managers seeking guidance, or those looking to make changes to their programs.
 Although RTAP managers should feel free to connect with each other outside of the formal peer program, specific requests for help can be targeted by National RTAP staff to the appropriate State RTAP Manager, based on expertise.